aaalexmaxwell/openMArch/[BIBLIO]/readMe.txt

-bibliography and notes are available on zotero.org
+bibliography are available on zotero.org

-look for my user name: phil langley
+look for my user name: alexmaxwell

+notes available on evernote, tagged 'studioOD'